 Her strong interest in history brought her to a new theme.
 As with the shape of the medallion, in which you would like to preserve something from the past, she combined ancient Egyptian wisdom with modern ideas in a new way.

 Also works arose inspired by historical figures from the Dutch Golden Age.
 About Elizabeth Stuart, aka the Winter Queen, and Frederik Hendrik, The Prince of Orange and Stadholder of the Netherlands.
 Two important aristocrats who have meant a lot for the international development of art and culture in the Netherlands at the time.
 Still a part of Dutch DNA.

 These wall jewels contain many details about their personality, appearance and life.
 They were shown during the first edition of Masterly in 2018 in The Hague as well as in April 2019 in Milan.
 Since that time, these life-sized medallion artworks were also noticed by colleagues from Russia and China.

 In the meantime, more attention is being paid to Wagenaar’s work in the Netherlands.
 She has previously exhibited in the Kazerne in Eindhoven, during Salon Residence in the Singer in Laren and with various high-end interior architects in Rotterdam, The Hague, Stompetoren and in Amstelveen.

-In September 2019 Carina cooperated with the high-end department store De Bijenkorf into a beautiful window-display.
+In September 2019 Carina collaborated with the high-end department store De Bijenkorf in a beautiful shop window.
 Here she showed two of her works combined with a master painting from the 17th century.
 During this second edition of Masterly the Hague also new works were exhibited in this royal city.
 Medallion artworks inspired by the images of royalty on playing cards.
 The ‘Queen of Hearts’, ‘King of Hearts’ and ‘Jack of Hearts’, as being part of her ‘Royal Card Collection’.